5 points to know how to be a manager

 5. Saying no

 Knowing how to say no is an essential skill for a good manager.
 It helps to manage expectations, maintain the quality of work and protect the well-being of the team.
-Saying no correctly can prevent overwork, ensure that priorities are respected and set clear limits.
+Saying no correctly can prevent work overload, ensure priorities are respected and set clear limits.

 Managing expectations and priorities